georgemac510/blockchain-developer-bootcamp-final-project/README.md

 TO DO LIST:
 1) Update .css and improve colors/visual aesthetics
 2) Update README.md
 3) Deploy website on Render or Surge?
+DONE https://legaldoc.surge.sh/
 4) Prep for video/screencast